getirtestrepo/reading-is-good/README.md

 # reading-is-good project

-The project aim is to privide basic operations for online book store, such as order, stock, shipment. used libraries, jdk11, spring-boot 2.3.10, mongodb
+The project aim is to provide basic operations for online book store, such as order, stock, shipment. used libraries, jdk11, spring-boot 2.3.10, mongodb

 image is hosted on docker hub